We've been on the road since 2009 and have developed the ultimate travel packing list filled with new gadgets and hottest travel gear on the market.

 Read: 7 Tips for Stress Free Travel – here you will find a travel packing list of what we take in our care package on the plane.

-THE HOBO ROLL FROM GOBI GEAR - The new and improved hoboroll is one of our favourite packing organizational items we've recently added to our travel gear list.
-It is essentially a stuff sac with several different compartments.
-We put socks in one compartment, underwear in another etc. then we pull the compression straps to make it as small as possible creating more space in our bags.
+THE HOBO ROLL FROM GOBI GEAR – is one of our favourite packing organizational items we've recently added to our travel gear list.
+It is essentially a stuff sac with several different compartments that compresses everything down.

 Note: ThePlanetD Readers Recieve 15% off the HoboRoll using Discount Code PLANETD15 at GobiGear.com

-TOILETRY BAG - We used to carry everything in large ziplock bags or separate mesh bags, but since discovering the Eagle Creek PackIt Wallaby, our whole system has changes.
-This is an excellent kit where we can pack everything on our toiletries travel packing list in one place place.
-There are several compartments, and dividers allowing us to separate items like chapstick, antiperspirant and sunscreen.
-We hang it on the back of a door and everything is safe and organized.
+Toiletry Bag -This is an excellent kit where we can pack everything on our toiletries travel packing list in one place place.
+There are several compartments, and dividers allowing us to separate items and it hangs it on the back of a door and everything is safe and organized.

-Packable DayPack- These packable daypacks are perfect for packing items you need for an overnight trek or day trip.
-They pack into their pocket and are lightweight taking up little space in your luggage, but expand to a good size to carry enough gear for an overnight trek or trip.
+Packable DayPack– These packable daypacks pack into their pocket and are lightweight taking up little space in your luggage, but expand to a good size to carry enough gear for an overnight trek or trip.

 Packing List for Him and Her…